-If changes were to an entire route, that route is expected to be operating within the efficiency standards set forth in this document within 24 months or the release of the third Annual Service Report after the change is made.
+In general, a route with changes is expected to be operating within the efficiency standards set forth in this document within 24 months or the release of the third Annual Service Report after the change is made.
 If at this time the route is not meeting efficiency levels for that route type and day of week, changes should be made in accordance with these standards to better utilize resources effectively.